-- (2) The service provider must, at the request of the AER, give the AER any of the following information in relation to the pipeline (insofar as may be relevant and requested by the AER in the particular case): - (a) the capacity of the pipeline and the extent to which that capacity is currently utilised; and - (b) for a transmission pipeline, a description of: - (i) all locations served by the pipeline (i.e. all locations at which receipt or delivery points for natural gas carried by the pipeline exist); and - (ii) all pipelines that currently serve the same locations; and - (iii) all pipelines that currently pass within 100 km of any location served by the pipeline; and - (c) for a distribution pipeline, a description of: - (i) the geographical area served by the pipeline; and - (ii) the points at which natural covered gas is, or is to be, injected into the pipeline; and - (d) an indication of any other sources of energy available to consumers of gas from the pipeline; and - (e) the identity of the parties with an interest in the pipeline and the nature and extent of each interest; and - (f) a description of the following relationships: - (i) any relationship between the owner, operator and controller of the pipeline (or any 2 of them); - (ii) any relationship between the owner, operator or controller of the pipeline and a user of pipeline services or a supplier or consumer of gas in a location or geographical area served by the pipeline; - (iii) any relationship between the owner, operator or controller of the pipeline and the owner, operator or controller of any other pipeline serving any one or more of the same locations or the same geographical area; and
+- (2) The service provider must, at the request of the AER, give the AER the following information in relation to the pipeline: - (a) the capacity of the pipeline and the extent to which that capacity is currently utilised; and - (b) for a transmission pipeline, a description of: - (i) all locations served by the pipeline; and - (ii) all pipelines that currently serve the same locations; and - (iii) all pipelines of which the service provider is aware that currently pass within 100 km of any location served by the pipeline; and - (c) for a distribution pipeline, a description of: - (i) the geographical area served by the pipeline; and - (ii) the points at which natural covered gas is, or is to be, injected into the pipeline; and - (d) an indication of any other sources of energy available to consumers of gas from the pipeline of which the service provider is aware; and - (e) the identity of the parties with an interest in the pipeline and the nature and extent of each interest; and - (f) a description of the following relationships: - (i) any relationship between the owner, operator and controller of the pipeline (or any 2 of them); - (ii) any relationship between the owner, operator or controller of the pipeline and a user, supplier or end user in a location or geographical area served by the pipeline; - (iii) any relationship between the owner, operator or controller of the pipeline and the owner, operator or controller of any other pipeline serving any one or more of the same locations or the same geographical area; and

-- (g) an estimate of the annual cost to the service provider of regulation as a scheme pipeline and as a non-scheme pipeline; and - (h) any other information that the AER considers relevant to the consideration of the application. - (3) A service provider who receives a request under subrule (2) must provide the relevant information within a period specified by the AER. - (4) If the service provider does not provide the information requested under subrule (2) the AER may: - (a) draw such adverse inferences from the failure to comply as the circumstances justify; and - (b) proceed to make a scheme pipeline determination in relation to the pipeline on the basis of such information as the AER considers relevant. - (5) Information in the nature of an estimate provided under this rule must be supported by a statement of the facts and assumptions on which the estimate is based.
+- (g) an estimate of the annual cost to the service provider of regulation as a scheme pipeline and as a non-scheme pipeline; and - (h) any other information that the AER considers relevant to the consideration of the application. - (3) A service provider who receives a request under subrule (2) must provide the relevant information within a period specified by the AER. - (4) If the service provider does not provide the information requested under subrule (2) within the period specified by the AER, the AER may: - (a) draw such adverse inferences from the failure to comply as the circumstances justify taking into account the extent of the service provider's non-compliance and the effect of the non-compliance on the AER's ability to make a decision on the application; and - (b) proceed to make a scheme pipeline determination in relation to the pipeline on the basis of such information as the AER considers relevant. - (5) Information in the nature of a forecast or estimate must be supported by a statement of the basis of the forecast or estimate. - (6) A forecast or estimate: - (a) must be arrived at on a reasonable basis; and - (b) must represent the best forecast or estimate possible in the circumstances.